Logo

 AEW commentator Jim Cornette Ross defended him and referred to him as a "Kentucky-fried Howard Stern" but said he had always had outspoken views and that he just has a bigger platform now.

-FTR, a team inspired by Jim Cornette's Midnight Express, defended Jim Cornette and said that he was justified in giving critiques of AEW in all aspects.
+FTR, a team inspired by Jim Cornette's Midnight Express, defended Jim Cornette, saying that he was justified in giving critiques of AEW in all aspects due to his experience in the business.

 Jim Cornette had previously described himself as a Democrat and acknowledged having voted for Obama in the 2008 presidential election.